Efficient approximation of high-frequency Helmholtz solutions by Gaussian coherent states: Application to the Helmholtz equation

 \subsection{Approximability estimates}

 We are now ready to present our approximability estimates for the Helmholtz problem.
-We start with an approximation result for general right-hand sides that does not hinge on Section \ref{sec:setting}, but rather on the results established in \cite{chaumontfrelet_ingremeau_2022a}.
-Recall that $N$ was introduced in \eqref{eq_resolvant_helmholtz}.
+We start with an approximation result for general right-hand sides that does not hinge on Section \ref{sec:setting}, but rather on standard results on Gabor frames and modulation spaces, see e.g. \cite[Chapter 11]{Gro}.
+We also refer the reader to the research note \cite{chaumontfrelet_ingremeau_2022a} where elementary proofs are presented.